FastComments/fastcomments-docs/src/content/guides/api/items/notification-count-get.md

 If there are no unread notifications, there won't be a `NotificationCount` - so you will get a 404.

+This is different than `notifications/count` in that it is much faster, but does not allow filtering.

 [inline-code-attrs-start title = 'NotificationCount By ID cURL Example'; type = 'bash'; useDemoTenant = true; isFunctional = false; inline-code-attrs-end]
 [inline-code-start]
 curl --request GET \